-Derek has been actively involved in paddle sports for over 20 years, dating back to when he was a kid.
+Derek from the Floating Authority has been actively involved in paddle sports for over 20 years, dating back to when he was a kid.
 Some of his favourite trips include canoeing as a kid in many different Provincial Parks across Southern Ontario.
 He has since moved to Vancouver, British Columbia but is actively involved in paddle boarding and kayaking throughout Southern BC.
 He currently works on his website Floating Authority to bring his passion of paddling and advice to those who seek it.

 Canoeing is one of Ontario’s favourite past times.
 It represents the sense of freedom of being in the great outdoors and going back to a simpler time, where the only transportation was a canoe to get from lake to lake.
 Of course times have progressed since then but the fact remains that canoeing is still one of the best ways to see beautiful natural Ontario.